tomthecollins/mcp/README.md

 * Shepard, R. N. (1964).
 Circularity in judgments of relative pitch.
 Journal of the Acoustical Society of America, 36, 2346-2353.
 * Conklin, D., and Witten, I. H. (1995).
 Multiple viewpoint systems for music prediction.
 Journal of New Music Research, 24, 51-73.
 * Collins and Laney. (in press).
 Computer-generated stylistic compositions with long-term repetitive and phrasal structure.
 Journal of Creative Music Systems
-* Krebs, F. B&uuml;ck, S, and Widmer, G. (2013).
+* Krebs, F. B&ouml;ck, S, and Widmer, G. (2013).
 Rhythmic pattern modeling for beat and downbeat tracking in musical audio.
 Proceedings of the International Society for Music Information Retrieval Conference (pp. 227-232).
 Curitiba, Brazil.
-* B&uuml;ck, S., & Schedl, M. (2012).
+* B&ouml;ck, S., & Schedl, M. (2012).
 Polyphonic piano note transcription with recurrent neural networks.
 Proceedings of the International Conference on Acoustics, Speech, and Signal Processing, (4 pages).
 Kyoto, Japan.
 * Joyful Noise (chorus). (n.d.).
 In Wikipedia.
 Retrieved January 3, 2017, from https://en.wikipedia.org/wiki/Joyful_Noise_(chorus)
 * Krumhansl, C. L., & Kessler, E. J. (1982).
 Tracing the dynamic changes in perceived tonal organization in a spatial representation of musical keys.
 Psychological Review, 89, 334-368.
 * Sapp, C. S. (2005).
 Visual hierarchical key analysis.
 ACM Computers in Entertainment, 3(4), 1-19.
 * Wang, A. L.-C., & Smith III, J. O. (2006).
 US Patent No. 6,990,453.
 Washington, DC: U.S. Patent and Trademark Office.
 (Filed July 31, 2000.)
-* Meredith, D., Lemstr&uuml;m, K., & Wiggins, G. A. (2002).
+* Meredith, D., Lemstr&ouml;m, K., & Wiggins, G. A. (2002).
 Algorithms for discovering repeated patterns in multidimensional representations of polyphonic music.
 Journal of New Music Research, 31, 321-345.
 * Collins, T., Arzt, A., Frostel, H., & Widmer, G. (2016).
 Using geometric symbolic fingerprinting to discover distinctive patterns in polyphonic music corpora.
 In D. Meredith (Ed.), Computational Music Analysis (pp. 445-474).
 Berlin: Springer.
 * Müllensiefen, D., & Halpern, A. R. (2014).
 The role of features and context in recognition of novel melodies.
 Music Perception, 31, 418-435.